66998756/Problem-Summary-Vehicle-Pose-Transform-by-GAN-for-Re-Id-KeyPoint-generator/README.md

 1. Take the average of the KeyPoints for each pose of all types, and use the average instead if a vehicle of a certain type does not have KeyPoint on a specific pose.
 2. **Create another model for generate vehicle KeyPoint.**
 3. If vehicle doesn't have KeyPoint on a specific pose, then use CycleGAN-like algo. to generate fake image, Else using original GAN.

-Now is working on the Sol.2., create another model to satisfy the GAN framework.